Belizean Travel Information

 The Beaches of Belize

 The island beaches are plentiful and often feature the type of warm, clear, turquoise waters for which the Caribbean is famed.
-Ambergris Caye and Lighthouse Reef feature many excellent beaches while Turneffe Atoll consists more of mangrove areas with a few sandy clearings.
+Ambergris Caye and Lighthouse Reef feature many nice beaches while Turneffe Atoll consists more of mangrove areas with a few sandy clearings.

 The beaches on the mainland are also great although some are quite inaccessible and many are part of protected areas.
 The 380 km coast means however that there are plenty that can be enjoyed by tourists and locals alike.